top of page

-Project Jobs was founded in 1992 as a family support group.
+SALSA was founded in 1992 as a family support group.
 It was an offshoot of the Arc of Texas training grant, Project Jobs, directed by Jeff Garrison-Tate.
-Parents and siblings learned to be Employment Advocates for their family member with an intellectual disability.
+Parents and siblings learned to be Employment Advocates for family members with intellectual disabilities.

-In the following years, the group developed into a self-advocacy support group and became S.A.L.S.A., the San Antonio League of Self-Advocates.
+In the following years, the group developed into a self-advocacy support group and changed its corporate name from Project Jobs of San Antonio to S.A.L.S.A., the San Antonio League of Self-Advocates.

 SALSA is a not-for-profit corporation with 501(c)(3) tax-exempt status.